wg-lux/luxnix/README.md

 # Setup Checklist
 -> See: deployment-guide.md

+# Luxnix

+Luxnix is a NixOS based system that provides a securely encrypted setup for study laptops as well as GPU processing units.

+This infrastructure was built in the context of the coloreg study.
+Here the first use cases will be the automatic processing of

+- medical reports,
+- medical images,
+- medical videos.

 # To-Do
 - [ ] Migrate Tempfile Rules
 - [ ] Migrate user passwords